|Seraph Postal - Forever|

 If you remember those old church bulletins, Lonnie, they stated that Calvary Chapel is "not a denomination."
 This is the solemn truth, and I think that you would completely agree.
 The "Calvary Chapel movement" never has been and never will be a denomination.
 That is how Chuck wanted things.
 The CCA was never meant to be a unitary ecclesial government.
 Nor is the Brian's newer CGN for that matter.
 Each one is a "club for pastors" — or maybe "professional society" might be a fancier term for this.
 The CCA club was started by Chuck, when he was still here, to replace the earlier, now defunct, problematic CCOF (Calvary Chapel Outreach Fellowship), mainly because of legal issues that Chuck very much wanted to avoid.
 The CCA became a vehicle for Chuck to exert a wide, irenic influence without incurring any liabilities, or getting hit with lawsuits if someone misbehaved.
 And if there is anything that can be said about the church in Costa Mesa, it was successful, passing beyond even Chuck's wildest dreams — your autobiography shows the pivotal role that you had in all this.
 Being in the club provides the club members an attractive "brand name" cachet associated with it, and everybody wants to imitate success.

 Clubs come and go.
 And I cannot think of a better term to describe how things actually operate.
-Each club provides a framework so that "like-minded" pastors can "affiliate" and get together and attend conferences, where they can hobnob and chew the fat, compare notes, swap sermons, and hang out with big name celebrity pastors.
+Each club provides a relational network so that "like-minded" pastors can "affiliate" and get together and attend conferences, where they can hobnob and chew the fat, compare notes, swap sermons, discuss the latest trends, and hang out with the big name celebrity pastors.
 Well, Chuck has gone to Glory now, but he was the glue that made it all stick together and the motor oil that kept the CC gears turning smoothly.
-And when you have gathered together a bunch of stout personalities who all believe that they are each the typological equivalent of Moses, eventually there is going to be some friction and a few sparks, especially now that the oil is gone.
+And when you have gathered together a bunch of stout personalities who all believe that they are each the typological equivalent of Moses, eventually there will be some friction and a few sparks, especially now that the oil is gone.
 Lonnie, I don't think anybody should be surprised by this outcome.
 Most of the time the club members get along, and sometimes they don't.
 And if people no longer like the club they are in, sometimes they go out and start clubs of their own.
 This is precisely what pastor Brodersen has decided to do, as I have said earlier.

 Nevertheless, I think it is very sad that Brian Brodersen and the CCA could not have worked out some sort of modus operandi for peaceful co-existence.
 The old guard at CCA insisted on strictly maintaining Chuck's paradigm, while Brodersen wanted to tweak things here and there a little.
 Their actual differences seem trivial to me, and having a "Calvary Chapel Association" minus the eponymous Calvary Chapel that started everything looks pretty silly.
 But these guys aren't taking my advice, Lonnie, so I don't bother trying to give it.
-I don't think they would take your advice either if you were still here.
+They wouldn't take your advice either if you were still here.
 One thing is certain: there are no schisms up there in Heaven.

 In any case, the people in the various CC congregations should not worry, because there was really nothing substantial to split.
 Each CC church is already completely and totally independent of the others.
 Absolutely nothing changed about this.
 Each CC senior pastor is a little version of "Moses" as far as the congregation is concerned.
 He calls the shots and is not "accountable" to the CCA or CGN or any other outside organization.
 Therefore, how a particular CC church operates is already determined by the character and methodology of the individual pastor.
 And I will wager dollars to donuts that, as far as the laity are concerned, it won't make ten cents worth of difference which club the pastor joins.
 Besides, as you well know, Lonnie, the people in the CC congregations don't have a vote about the matter anyhow.